 Q. What is the recommended backwash rate?

 A. The recommended backwash rate is 12 gpm/ft2 with water at 55°F. Warmer waters require higher flow rates.

 Q. How important is the backwash?

 A. A properly conducted backwash is very important to the life of the media.
 The backwash is the primary, if not the only mechanism by which dirt is removed from the filter.
 Starting with a clean bed works to preserve the performance of the media.

 Q. How is a filter properly sampled?

 A. Proper sampling of filter media in a tank requires core sampling, where a representative sample of the entire bed is achieved.
 This can be achieved with a piece of thin walled tubing.
-The minimum recommended sample volume is one (1) quart.
+The minimum recommended sample volume is one (1) quart (one liter).
 Please contact us if you need instructions on sampling.